bitfocus/companion-module-birddog-ptz/README.md

 ## Changes
 ### v2.0.1
 - Rename module to companion-module-birddog-ptz to better reflect module
+- Display only applicable variables based on BirdDog camera model
 ### v2.0.0
 - Refactor for Birddog API v2.0
 - New Variables